camilletaglione/DenseFusion-with-sphercial-convolution-encoder/README.md

 * matplotlib
 * CUDA 7.5/8.0/9.0 (Required.
 CPU-only will lead to extreme slow training speed because of the loss calculation of the symmetry objects (pixel-wise nearest neighbour loss).)

+The requirements for the use of the network, for the visualization of the results it is necessary :
+* Python 3.7
+* OpenCV
+*
 ## Datasets

 This work is tested on two 6D object pose estimation datasets: